2024 California wildfires

-By the end of 2024, a total of 8,024 wildfires burned a cumulative 1,050,012 acres throughout the U.S. state of California.
+In 2024, a total of 8,110 wildfires burned a cumulative 1,077,711 acres throughout the U.S. state of California.
 The total number of wildfires was slightly higher than the five-year average, while the total number of acres burned was lower.
-Wildfires destroyed a total of 1,716 structures and killed one person in the state in 2024.
+Wildfires destroyed a total of 1,837 structures and killed one person in the state in 2024.
 This season had the most burned acres since the 2021 wildfire season.

 Background

 The timing of "fire season" in California is variable, depending on the amount of prior winter and spring precipitation, the frequency and severity of weather such as heat waves and wind events, and moisture content in vegetation.
 Northern California typically sees wildfire activity between late spring and early fall, peaking in the summer with hotter and drier conditions.
 Occasional cold frontal passages can bring wind and lightning.
 The timing of fire season in Southern California is similar, peaking between late spring and fall.
 The severity and duration of peak activity in either part of the state is modulated in part by weather events: downslope/offshore wind events can lead to critical fire weather, while onshore flow and Pacific weather systems can bring conditions that hamper wildfire growth.